Frequently Asked Questions

 We only offer one size at this time and in general it provides a comfortable fit on all sizes of faces from youths to adults.
 However, we appreciate every face is unique and should you find the fit is not right for you then you can return the glasses within 14 days of purchase.

 The distance between the temples (the front of the arms) is 140mm.
 Its worth noting that the arms and the lens can flex much further to accommodate wider fittings.

 All our lenses are base curve 7.
-This is one curve level higher than our original model and will help to wrap around your face better, providing a larger area of cover.
+The high base curve will help to wrap around your face better, providing a larger area of cover.